verveguy/tana-helper/README_WEBHOOKS.md

 So you can call then call this new webhook from pretty much any integration platform such as Zapier or for email, use the [cloudmailin.com](https://cloudmailin.com) service as [@houshuang](https://github.com/houshuang) did.

+NOTE: Based on my experiments so far, this really only works properly with ChatGPT 4.
+The 3.5 model too often misses the prompt and simply produces a single node.

 ## How to create a webhook endpoint without code!

 NOTE: All of the APIs in this section accept `text/plain` rather than JSON.